tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 provide a mechanism that allows clients to look up properties and configuration for the server deployment.
 Amongst other information, this configuration can optionally contain a list of some popular domains for which this server is designated.
-This allows clients to optimize lookups
+Clients can use this list to optimize lookups for common names.

 This set of extended configuration information is referred to as a Web Provisioning Domain, or a Web PvD.
 Provisioning Domains are